John Legend Says That His Wife Chrissy Teigen Doesn’t Warn Him About Tweets Involving Him

 “and that I would want tiny slices of fresh tomato on a god d**n singular pizza roll,” she continues in another Twitter Post.

-Based on the interview with Ellen and the Totino’s pizza rant it seems that Legend has to be careful what he does or says around his wife or it’ll be immortalized online.
+Based on the interview with Ellen and the Totino’s pizza rant, it seems that Legend has to be careful what he does or says around his wife or it’ll be immortalized online.